Dr. Barbara Pringle

 Barbara’s areas of interest are cat and dog medicine, particularly skin diseases.
 She especially enjoys the psychology of the human-pet bond and the amazing stories and relationships that develop, which make sharing one’s life with a pet so enriching.

 She also enjoys gardening, walking and biking, quiet times in the Sounds, and lots of fun with grandchildren Flynn, Olivia, Lachie and Sylvester.

 Dr. Murray Pringle

 Murray graduated from Massey University in 1976 and has worked his entire career in Canterbury, except for a 2 year surgical residency at the University of Melbourne Veterinary School in 1979/81.
 He gained his postgraduate MACVSc qualification in Small Animal Surgery in 1981 and was also an examiner for this qualification for 10 years.
 Murray's areas of veterinary interests and skills therefore revolve around things surgical (orthopedic and soft tissue).
 Together with Dave Marshall, Murray successfully performed the first canine prosthetic hip implantation (hip replacement) in New Zealand in 1983.
 Murray and Barbara established the Marshall & Pringle Petmed Kaiapoi clinic in 1993.

-Murray has two daughters, Donna and Nikki, grandchildren Flynn, Olivia, Lachie and Sylvester, and dogs Nitro, Jack and Willow.
+Murray has two daughters, Donna and Nikki, grandchildren Flynn, Olivia, Lachie and Sylvester, and dogs Jack and Meg.
 His interests include boating & fishing, vegetable gardening, walking the dogs, music and cooking.

 Dr. Donna Pringle